giangnm58/Manas/README.md

 2. Manas:

-The data of Banas paper can be downloaded from: https://drive.google.com/file/d/1KrCmsGwqkyGV8gPax8W3PetSPRmJdm-U/view?usp=sharing
+The data of Manas paper can be downloaded from: https://drive.google.com/file/d/1RkioOgFQZtJbD6CgqhRDYMSkOjywa7ot/view?usp=sharing

 Data contains: